Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Methods

 \section{Methods}

 This section details the mathematical and computational methodology used to generate an acoustic image and perform source localization from raw microphone signals.
 The contribution of this paper focuses on the beamforming step of the imaging process, which will be reflected in this section as well.
-However, the overall process, as implemented in our general purpose signal processing pipeline\cite{jansen2019gpu}, follows a sequential order with additional optional pre- and post-processing steps and filters, also visualized in Fig. \ref{fig:ertis_and_processing}: \begin{enumerate} \item \textbf{Matched Filtering:} The raw signal is optionally first convolved with the known emitted source signal to produce a matched-filtered signal enhancing the signal-to-noise ratio and increasing the range resolution (sometimes referred to as pulse compression in the literature). \item \textbf{Beamforming:} The core beamforming algorithm is applied to compute the acoustic image. \item \textbf{Envelope Detection:} The absolute value of the signal is taken and then low-pass filtered to extract its envelope. \end{enumerate} The system consists of an array of $N$ elements, in our case microphones.
+However, the overall process, as implemented in our general purpose signal processing pipeline\cite{jansen2019gpu}, follows a sequential order with additional optional pre- and post-processing steps and filters, also visualized in Fig. \ref{fig:ertis_and_processing}.

+These steps are: \begin{enumerate} \item \textbf{Matched Filtering:} The raw signal is optionally first convolved with the known emitted source signal to produce a matched-filtered signal enhancing the signal-to-noise ratio and increasing the range resolution (sometimes referred to as pulse compression in the literature). \item \textbf{Beamforming:} The core beamforming algorithm is applied to compute the acoustic image. \item \textbf{Envelope Detection:} The absolute value of the signal is taken and then low-pass filtered to extract its envelope. \end{enumerate} The system consists of an array of $N$ elements, in our case microphones.
 The received signal at the $i$-th microphone is denoted as $m_i(t)$.
-To form an image, a set of $M$ directions of interest is defined.
+To form an image, a set of $M$ directions of interest is defined, which effectively constitutes the spatial grid of pixels or voxels where the acoustic intensity will be estimated.
 For each direction $\psi$, a time delay $\tau_{i,\psi}$ is calculated for each $i$-th microphone, representing the propagation time of an acoustic wave from the direction to the $i$-th microphone.
 In the case of 3D beamforming, these directions are defined by their azimuth and elevation angles $(\theta,\varphi)$.
 Fig. \ref{fig:ertis_and_processing} visualizes the coordinate system and the signal processing pipeline.

 The delays for these directions are pre-computed and stored in a delay matrix look-up table.
 The pre-steering operation is to time-shift the received signals according to these delays, effectively compensating them.
+This temporal alignment ensures that signal components originating from the target direction are in phase across all channels, a prerequisite for coherent summation.
 For a given time $t$ and direction $\psi$, we define the delayed signal $x_i(t,\psi)$ as:

 For simplicity, in the following equations, we will omit the $(t,\psi)$ arguments and use $x_i$ to denote the appropriately pre-steered signal for the specific output direction being computed.